 After this initial consultation, you would return for a preoperative visit, two or three weeks before your surgery.
 Dr. Mehta will again go over your list of medications and supplements, as it is usually necessary at this time to discontinue any products that can increase the risk of bleeding during or after the surgery.
 These include, but are not limited to, aspirin, ibuprofen, heparin, warfarin (Coumadin), Plavix, vitamin E, fish oil and numerous other supplements.
 The decision to stop any of these prescription or over-the-counter products is made in conjunction with your primary physician.
 Medical clearance and other tests may need to be obtained, depending on your age.

-Dr. Mehta will give you prescriptions for your pain medication and antibiotic (or call your pharmacy) at this visit as well.
+Dr. Mehta and Shannon will give you prescriptions for your pain medication and antibiotic (or call your pharmacy) as well.
 This allows you to pick up these important medications prior to your surgery, so that postoperatively, you and your caretakers can rest and concentrate on your recovery.
 Dr. Mehta will advise you to pick up Arnica Montana and Bromelain, two homeopathic products which reduce bruising after surgery.
 These are taken as directed, beginning immediately after surgery.
 You will be given detailed preoperative and postoperative instruction pamphlets, to read prior to your surgery.
-It is important to minimize salt intake and avoid alcohol for three days leading up to your surgery.
+It is important to avoid alcohol for three days leading up to your surgery.

-Lastly, you will have the opportunity to spend time with the office coordinator to answer any logistical questions related to your surgery.
+Lastly, you will have the opportunity to spend time with the surgical coordinator to answer any logistical questions related to your surgery.
 Your final surgical fees are settled at this visit as well.

 On the day of surgery, you will arrive at the surgical center with a friend or family member who will drive you home and care for you after your surgery.
 It is imperative to come in on an empty stomach, not eating or drinking anything for at least 8 hours prior to your surgery.
 This includes water and chewing gum.
 You should wear loose and comfortable clothing, including a shirt that buttons in the front to avoid having to pull anything over your head after surgery.
 The operating room nurse will meet with you first to go over your instructions in detail.